gualtierotesta/blog/docs/certifications/ccdak.md

 Each topic is implemented in 1 or more `partitions`.

 Messages are distributed among the partitions using the hash of the message key.
 Messages with the same key are sent to the same partition.
-If the message does not have a key, the messages is sent to a random partition using a round-robin approach.
+If the message does not have a key, the messages are sent to a random partition using a round-robin approach.
 It is also possible to define a custom partitioning logic.

 IMPORTANT: messages are not deleted after being consumed.
 They remain in the topic for 1 week (default value for the retention period).
 Business or legal considerations influence the retention period for all topics in a cluster and/or for a specific topic.